onnx/turnkeyml/docs/tools_user_guide.md

 ### Cache Directory

-The results of all `Tools` are stored in a cache direcetory.
+The results of all `Tools` are stored in a cache directory.
 The cache location defaults to `~/.cache/turnkey`, but it can also be set via the `--cache-dir` global argument or `TURNKEY_CACHE_DIR` environment variable (the former takes precedence over the latter).

 Each run of a sequence on an input stores all of its results under a single **build directory** within the cache directory.
 The build name is automatically selected based on the input name, `author` label (if available), and model hash (if manually provided).